Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-dental-care-brushing-teeth-without-the-fight.md

 **Dental wipes** wrapped around your finger allow gum and tooth cleaning without a brush.
 The texture removes some plaque while enzymes in veterinary formulations provide additional benefit.

-**Oral gels and foams** applied to gums require no brushingâyour cat's tongue distributes the product naturally.
+**Oral gels and foams** applied to gums require no brushing—your cat's tongue distributes the product naturally.
 These contain enzymes and antimicrobial agents reducing bacterial load.

 **Water additives** mix into drinking water and reduce plaque formation systemically.
 While less effective than mechanical cleaning, they're better than nothing for cats who absolutely won't tolerate mouth handling.